A.D.I.D.A.S. (Korn song)

-"A.D.I.D.A.S." is a song written and recorded by American nu metal band Korn for their second studio album, Life Is Peachy.
-It was released as the album's second single in March 1997.
+"A.D.I.D.A.S." is a song by American nu metal band Korn from their second studio album, Life Is Peachy (1996).
+It was released as the album's second single on March 4, 1997.

 Background

 The title is an acronym for the statement "All Day I Dream About Sex" and indirectly refers to the popular sportswear brand Adidas.
 The backronym from the brand name dates to the 1970s.
 "All Day I Dream About Sex" was a recurring joke in the sports shop where Jonathan Davis worked in the early days of Korn.

 When Korn began, Davis wore an army green tracksuit.
 He soon drew a "Korn" logo on one with a pen and presented it in live performances that included the bagpipes.
 He said wearing Adidas "was about breaking the mould, man ... it was about going against everything that metal was supposed to be".